HinTak/FontVal-MacGUI/README.md

 Since Release 2.0, binaries (`*.dmg` for Mac OS X, `*-bin-net2.zip` or `*-bin-net4.zip` for MS .NET/mono) are available from [Binary Downloads](https://sourceforge.net/projects/hp-pxl-jetready/files/Microsoft%20Font%20Validator/).

+Please consider [donating to the effort](https://sourceforge.net/p/hp-pxl-jetready/donate/), if you use the binaries.

 ## Build Instructions

 Font Validator was developed with Visual Studio C# by Microsoft; when it was released under MIT license in autumn 2015, VC# project files were not released.
 Instead, building with Mono's mcs C# compiler (http://www.mono-project.com/) was added.